 Similar to a minky blanket, you will need to wash a weighted blanket alone and on a cold cycle.
 Do not use fabric softener, only mild detergent, and use the delicate or permanent press cycle.
 You can also hand wash a weighted blanket and spot clean it as needed, which may be the method recommended by the manufacturer anyway.
 The heavier the blanket, the more difficult it may be to clean in a washing machine.
 If possible, dry on low heat; otherwise, hang to dry.

 Sew Sweet Minky Designs

-Now that you know how to keep a blanket smelling fresh and how to wash a minky or weighted blanket, check out Sew Sweet Minky Designs.
+Now that you know how to keep a blanket smelling fresh and how to wash a minky, check out Sew Sweet Minky Designs to replace your stinky blanket with a new fresh one!.
 Find your new favorite blanket or get one for the whole family.